-The CE-100T-8 supports up to eight low order VCAT circuits.
-The available circuit sizes are VT1.5-Xv, where X is the range from 1 to 64.
-A maximum of four circuits are available at the largest low order VCAT circuit size, VT1.5-64v.
+A user can combine CCAT high-order, VCAT high-order and VCAT low-order circuits.
+The CE-100T-8 supports up to eight low-order VCAT circuits.

+The available SONET circuit sizes are VT1.5-Xv, where X is the range from 1 to 64.
+A maximum of four circuits are available at the largest low-order VCAT SONET circuit size, VT1.5-64v.
+Table 24-11 details the maximum density service combinations for SONET.